 WPML uses static code analysis to locate strings that require translation in the theme and plugins.
 In some cases, the static code-scan cannot reliably find all strings.
 This often happens when strings are generated dynamically using code (not really static/”hard-coded”).

-This operation may increase an amount of database queries while strings are registering for translation.
+This operation may increase a number of database queries while strings are registering for translation.